r-spatial/dtwSat/cran-comments.md

 # v0.2.0

-There were no ERRORs, WARNINGs, or NOTEs.

 * Single quote software names in the Descriptoin.

     - Using dtwSat the user
     + Using 'dtwSat' the user

 * Please reduce to < 5 MB, I do not believe this is not possible.

     gdal_translate COMPRESS=DEFLATE reduced the size of the tiff files.

+* build_win() latex compilation error:

+I have successfully built and compiled the latex of the vignette using a personal Windows machine.
+However, 'build_win' gives an error while compiling the latex of vignette.
+The error message given by the server is unclear for me:

+    * checking re-building of vignette outputs ...
+WARNING

+    Error in re-building vignettes:

+    ...

+    Error: processing vignette 'applying_twdtw.Rmd' failed with diagnostics:

+    Failed to compile applying_twdtw.tex.

+    Execution halted

 There were no ERRORs or WARNINGs.